Tyrrrz/Gress/Readme.md

 #### Merging

-You can use `Merge(...)` method to combine multiple progress handlers of the same type into one:
+You can use `Merge(...)` method to combine multiple progress handlers into one:

 ```csharp
 using Gress;